singhalyogesh/sdk-doc/README.md

         }
     };
    `

-   - Initialise the TrueSDK in the onCreate method:

-     ```java
-     TrueSDK.init(this, sdkCallback);
-     ```

-    (Optional) You can set an unique requestID for every profile request with     `TrueSDK.getInstance().setRequestNonce(customHash);`

-     - Initialise the TrueButton in the onCreate method:

-      ```java
-      TrueButton trueButton = findViewById(R.id.com_truecaller_android_sdk_truebutton);
-      ```

-   - Add in the onActivityResult method the following condition:

-      ```java
-      TrueSDK.getInstance().onActivityResultObtained(resultCode, data);
-      ```

-   - Write all the relevant logic in onSuccesProfileShared(TrueProfile) for displaying the information you have just received and onFailureProfileShared(TrueError) for handling the error and notify the user.
-If truecaller app is not installed on the device, the control would be passed to onOtpRequired method.
-You can initiate the OTP verification flow from within this callback method by using :
-   `
-   TrueSDK.getInstance().requestVerification("IN", PHONE_NUMBER_STRING, OtpCallback);

-   	Here, the first parameter is the country code of the mobile number on which the OTP needs to be trigerred and PHONE_NUMBER_STRING should be the 10-digit mobile number of the user `

-     The control would now pass to one of the method of OtpCallback.
-Write the relevant logic

   (Optional)
   In order to use a custom button instead of the default TrueButton call trueButton.onClick(trueButton) in its onClick listner.
 Make sure your button follow our visual guidelines.

 ### Advanced and Optional